General Partner vs. Limited Partner: Everything You Need to Know

 Differences Between a Partnership and an LLC

-While a partnership is rather straightforward, there are unique qualities of establishing a limited liability company (LLC).
-While a partnership doesn’t require any paperwork, aside from a written agreement between the parties, an LLC is required to file additional paperwork, which includes the articles of organization.
-This document must be filed with the respective state’s secretary of state or department of corporations.
+While a partnership is rather straightforward, there are unique qualities in establishing a limited liability company (LLC).
+While a partnership doesn't require any paperwork, aside from a written agreement between the parties, an LLC is required to file additional paperwork, which includes the articles of organization.
+This document must be filed with the respective state's Secretary of State or Department of Corporations.
 You must also comply with all other requirements for that particular state.

 Another difference between a partnership and an LLC is that partners are personally liable to the business's debts whereas partners in a limited liability company cannot be held personally liable for the financial obligations of the LLC.
 Therefore, creditors cannot go after the partners' personal assets for those operating an LLC.

 While there are key differences in a general partnership and an LLC, there is one similarity.
 Both types of entities offer pass-through taxation, which means that the owners will report business earnings and losses on their individual tax returns.
 The partnership and LLC do not pay taxes.